 As its name implies, a dehumidifier removes excessive humidity, or moisture, from the air.
-While a dehumidifier isn't an everyday necessity in many homes, it can be a must-have device wherever excessive moisture is an issue, such as homes in damp climates, or in a basement during humid, rainy times of the year.
-A dehumidifier can mean the difference between a comfortable environment and a swampy, musty home harboring potential health issues.
+While a dehumidifier isn't an everyday necessity in many homes, it can be a must-have device wherever excessive moisture is an issue, such as homes in damp climates or in a basement during humid, rainy times of the year.
+A dehumidifier can mean the difference between a comfortable environment and a swampy, musty home harboring potential health hazards.

 Video of the Day

 Some molds are even toxic; black mold (Stachybotrys spp.) is one example.
 Proactively reducing the potential for mold by keeping humidity levels low is much easier and less expensive than dealing with large-scale mold removal and cleanup, which can be quite complicated.